Demagalawrence/farmer-management-system/README.md

 npm run dev
 ```

-The frontend development server will start on port 5173 by default.
+The frontend development server will start on port 5173 by default

 ### Building for Production